TKomericki/Rhetos-wiki/Creating-new-WCF-Rhetos-application.md

 Rhetos MSBuild integration has already been enabled on this application, since we installed Rhetos.Wcf NuGet package (it has a dependency to Rhetos.MSBuild package).

-* Building the application with Visual Studio or MSBuild will automatically compile the .rhe scripts and generate additional C# code included in the build.
+When building the application in Visual Studio or MSBuild, the following steps are executed automatically:

+1. `rhetos.exe build` command.
+It compiles DSL scripts (.rhe) and generates additional C# code for the current application (obj\Rhetos\RhetosSource), and the database model.
+2. C# compiler compiles the generated and custom application source.
-* Build also updates the database structure (tables and other objects).
+3. `rhetos.exe dbupdate` command.
+It updates the database structure and data.

+You can also manually execute Rhetos CLI commands from command prompt.
-  For large projects you can [disable](Rhetos-CLI#msbuild-integration-with-rhetosmsbuild-nuget-package) automatic database update on build, and run it manually from console before testing the application.
+For large projects you can disable automatic database update on build, and run it manually from console before testing the application.
+See [Rhetos CLI](Rhetos-CLI) article for more info.

+Review the Rhetos build output:

-Add an empty line to HelloWorld.rhe script to provoke Rhetos complier, and build the application again.
+1. Add an empty line to HelloWorld.rhe script to provoke Rhetos compiler, and build the application again.

-* Review the detailed Rhetos build output in Visual Studio "Output" window (View => Output), by selecting Show output from: "Build".
+2. In Visual Studio, open the "Output" window (View => Output), and select Show output from: "Build".
+   It will display the Rhetos CLI output for build and dbupdate commands.

 ## Test and review the application